p5kw4r/bc-interoperability/README.md

 ddcca7c4d57bb185443914cdac7a6a9d3b93743d8f39cd61a989b8bdfd09e49b
 ```

-> This command will return a transaction hash.
+> This command will return a transaction hash (which can be used as seed transaction).

 Stop the blockchain: